Derbyshire Dales (UK Parliament constituency): Constituency profile

 The constituency is geographically large and mostly within the Peak District National Park.
 Its main settlements are Ashbourne, Bakewell and Matlock.

 Boundaries

+2010–2024

-The District of Derbyshire Dales, and the Borough of Amber Valley wards of Alport, Crich, and South West Parishes.
+The District of Derbyshire Dales, and the Borough of Amber Valley wards of Alport, Crich and South West Parishes.

+2024–

+Following the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):